 This essay is concept, process and prospect for a project in development.
-First presentation of ideas elucidated here will be presented at a public talk in Asia Now in Paris on 16 Oct 2019.
+First presentation of ideas elucidated here was presented at a public talk in Asia Now in Paris on 16 Oct 2019.
 Collaboration queries welcome.

 “Conceptual artists are mystics rather than rationalists.
 They leap to conclusions that logic cannot reach.”